• Skip to primary navigation

 • 1 cup grated jalapeño cheddar cheese or a sharp (old) cheddar cheese

-• 2 tbsp. finely diced fresh jalapeño optional
+• 2 tablespoons finely diced fresh jalapeño optional

 Instructions